Consensys/doc.ethsigner/docs/HowTo/Transactions/Make-Transactions.md

 # eth_sendTransaction

-Creates and signs a transaction using the [keystore account](../../Tutorials/Start-EthSigner.md#create-password-and-key-files).
+Creates and signs a transaction using the [signing key](../../Concepts/Overview.md).

 EthSigner submits the signed transaction to Besu using [`eth_sendRawTransaction`](https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eth_sendrawtransaction).